Kevin Brown, Ph.D.

 Discovery of Germline Cancer Susceptibility Genes

-My research is focused on identifying the genetic contributions and functional pathways associated with cancer risk with a primary focus on melanoma.
-While early-stage melanoma is largely curable via surgical resection, late-stage melanoma remains nearly incurable despite decades of research.
-Much of the effort in my laboratory is directed towards better understanding the genetic factors contributing to melanoma risk, with a goal of ultimately facilitating prevention and early-detection efforts in at-risk individuals.
-We are actively involved in ongoing melanoma GWAS efforts within DCEG, and as members of the International Melanoma Genetics Consortium (GenoMEL) , we collaborate on melanoma GWAS meta-analyses as well as family studies.
-We also work with GenoMEL member groups to better understand the genetics of melanoma susceptibility in melanoma-prone families using whole-genome and -exome sequencing approaches.
-Lastly, we are actively involved in ongoing renal cell cancer GWAS at the NCI, as well as meta-analyses with international teams working in the same area.
+Dr. Brown’s research is focused on identifying and functionally characterizing genetic variants associated with cancer risk, with a primary focus on melanoma.
+While early-stage melanoma is largely curable via surgical resection, outcomes for many late-stage melanoma patients remain poor despite recent progress in targeted and immunotherapies.
+Much of the effort in Dr. Brown's laboratory is directed towards better understanding the genetic factors contributing to melanoma risk, with the goals of ultimately facilitating prevention and early-detection efforts in at-risk individuals as well as understanding early molecular events leading to melanoma development.
+He is actively involved in ongoing genome-wide association (GWAS) and family sequencing studies of melanoma within NCI-DCEG, and as members of the International Melanoma Genetics Consortium (GenoMEL), he and his team collaborate on larger scale meta-analyses of these data.

 Functional Characterization of Cancer Susceptibility Loci

-Current projects in the laboratory include a large-scale study of the influences of germline genetic variation on both gene regulation and cellular phenotypes in melanocytes and melanoma cells, functional genomic screens to identify genes that mediate phenotypes associated with early stage tumor progression, large-scale reporter screens to identify risk-associated genetic variants conferring allele-specific gene regulatory potential, and directed analyses applied to specific susceptibility regions and genes, presently including chromosome bands 1q21.3 (multi-gene), 1q42.12 (PARP1), 2q33.1 (CASP8), 5p15.33 (TERT-CLPTM1L), 7p21.1 (AGR3/AHR), 22q13.1 (PLA2G6), and 22q22.3 (MX2).
+Current projects in the laboratory include a large-scale study of the influences of germline genetic variation on gene regulation and cellular phenotypes (including transcriptional and cellular response to UV) in melanocytes and melanoma cells, functional genomic screens to identify genes that mediate phenotypes associated with early stage tumor progression, large-scale reporter screens to identify risk-associated genetic variants conferring allele-specific gene regulatory potential, mapping chromatin states and physical interactions melanocytes and melanomas, and directed analyses applied to specific susceptibility regions and genes.

 Skibola CF, Bracci PM, Halperin E, Conde L, Craig DW, Agana L, Iyadurai K, Becker N, Brooks-Wilson A, Curry JD, Spinelli JJ, Holly EA, Riby J, Zhang L, Nieters A, Smith MT, Brown KM.
 Genetic variants at 6p21.33 are associated with susceptibility to follicular lymphoma.
 Nat Genet.
 2009;41(8):873-5.